johanberntsson/PunyInform/README.md

 ## Status

-We consider PunyInform ready for real-world use.
-Please check releasenotes.txt for more details on the latest version, what bugs have been fixed, what features have been added etc.
+PunyInform is fully working and has already been used for multiple games.
+We carefully add and change features and fix bugs as they are found.
+Please check releasenotes.txt for more details.

 If you are interested in our progress, please star or follow the project here on Github.
-Announcements are made on https://twitter.com/FRamsberg and on https://intfiction.org/c/authoring/inform-6-and-7/19
+Announcements are made on https://twitter.com/FRamsberg and on https://intfiction.org/c/authoring/inform-6/66

-You can see the manual on our [wiki](https://github.com/johanberntsson/PunyInform/wiki/Manual).
+You can read the manual on our [wiki](https://github.com/johanberntsson/PunyInform/wiki/Manual).
+It is also included as a PDF when you download PunyInform.

+There is also a Game Author's Guide (under Documentation) with various tips for authors writing a game using PunyInform.
+It's not intended to teach the entire library, but more to give some tips you may find useful when you have a working knowledge of the library and you've started developing a game which you think you will release.

 You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: https://trello.com/b/mfGVsB4H/punyinform